Release Date: 2023

 Meanwhile Tesla's has been open about its priorities, saying that it wouldn't begin Cybertruck production until the Texas Gigafactory had begun production on new Model Y. This only kicked off in March 2022, though it now means Tesla is free to prep for Cybertruck production.

 Elon Musk says that Tesla wants to have completed Cybertruck development before the end of 2022, ready for production to begin in 2023.
-He later announced that the Cybertruck would indeed arrive in 2023, but didn't specify when.
+He later announced that the Cybertruck would indeed arrive in 2023, and in July 2022 confirmed the truck was on track to be in production by mid-2023.
+Barring any unforeseen delays, the Cybertruck could hit the roads soon after.

 However good luck getting one if you don't have an order in already, with Musk claiming the company has so many orders it might take three years to get through them all.